newo-2001/MC-Modpack-Downloader/README.md

 ## Using the downloaded files
 The downloaded files can be used with virtually any launcher that allows for creating custom profiles.
 These instructions are written for MultiMC, but similar steps should apply to whatever launcher you are using.

-1. Create a new instance in MultiMC by click `Add Instance`.
+1. Create a new instance in MultiMC by clicking `Add Instance`.
 2. Give it an appropriate name and select the correct minecraft version.
 3. After the instance is created, click `Edit Instance` and navigate to the `Version` tab.
 4. Press `Install Forge` (or Fabric if applicable), you probably want the recommended version.